-[New VIDEO below!]
-Close your eyes and imagine a rich, fudgy, supremely chocolaty brownie that melts in your mouth.
-Would you believe me if I told you that these brownies are made with black beans instead of flour, that they have a luscious frosting, and they include no refined sugar?
+2020 update!
+This black bean brownie recipe (with cacao frosting!) might just blow your mind.💥Imagine a rich, fudgy and supremely chocolatey brownie with a luscious texture that melts in your mouth.
+What if I told you that the brownie is made with black beans instead of flour, that it contains no refined sugar?
 Oh yes, my friends, these black bean brownies are going to astound you.
+(Video below)

-With a middle-of-the-week Valentine’s Day coming up, these black bean brownies would make for a perfect quick dessert that won’t result in that box-of-chocolates sugar crash.
-My girls love them, and they’ve become a begged for after-school snack and lunchbox treat that I don’t mind giving into.
+These black bean brownies are a quick and easy dessert.
+My girls adore them, and they’ve become a begged for mid-week treat that I don’t mind giving into.
 As for me, I find they’re best enjoyed all alone in a quiet space, preferably eaten slowly with one’s eyes closed.
 It’s the most delicious form of daily meditation (just don’t tell my kids where to find me).

-Chocolate Fondue: This ultra silky chocolate fondue is another Valentine’s favorite, and it comes together in minutes.
+- Chocolate Fondue: This ultra silky chocolate fondue is another favorite, and it comes together in minutes.

 Get the Recipe!

-Super Fudgy Black Bean Brownies with 2-Minute Cacao Frosting TK (Gluten-Free, Dairy Free, Naturally Sweetened)
+Fudgy Black Bean Brownies with 2-Minute Cacao Frosting (Gluten-Free, Dairy Free, Naturally Sweetened)

 For the brownies: